 The branding data in the previous sections seem to peg branding into a general trajectory.
 B2B and B2C lines are now blurred as technology connects everything.
 The current branding mantra seems to include personalization, customer experience, social responsibility, and ethical considerations.
 It is all about personifying a brand; to make it as likable and friendly as possible in all touchpoints.
 Will this continue in the future?
 Here are some things to consider:

-As you can see in this branding report, the future is pointing towards a more personification of brands.
+As you can see in this branding report, the future is pointing towards increased personification of brands.
 It is all about establishing fruitful relationships founded on well-meaning endeavors.
-That is to say, businesses are not exempted from espousing social values (deemed appropriate by a certain audience segment) and acting on them.
+That is to say; businesses are not exempted from espousing social values (deemed appropriate by a certain audience segment) and acting on them.

 Brands are considered to be human-like and are expected to act like model citizens.
 As a result, consumer activism may also rise as it is empowered by easy access to digital platforms for expressions.

 The brand is not just a logo anymore.
 It includes all the positive and negative association that comes with the logo.
 Nowadays, to think that branding is just a business activity is very naive.